Kran-o-tron/kran-o-drive/README.md

 # SkullPos - software for SkullBot

-Craniofacial positioning device w/ bluetooth between a RPI3 and UNIX machine.
+Craniofacial positioning device w/ ethernet between a RPI3 and UNIX machine.
 Interface via command line or graphical interface modes.

 ![demo](./support/demo.gif)

 ## Quick Start

-Uses Python 3 and the Bluetooth Stack to communicate with a Raspberry Pi.
+Uses Python 3 and the TCP/IP stack to communicate with a Raspberry Pi.

 Run `./rasp-install.sh` to enable all requirements on the Raspberry Pi machine.
 Similarly `./mach-install.sh` for the client.

 Run `./rasp-start.sh` on the Raspberry Pi to begin the server process.
-Note the bluetooth address in the format ```00:00:00:00:00:00```.
+Note the ipv4 address in the format ```000.000.000.000```.

 Run `python3 mach.py <addr>` to communicate with the Raspberry Pi, where `<addr>` is the bluetooth address given above.
-This will connect to the Pi over bluetooth in *command line mode*, thus you will have to issue commands (specified in [Commands](##Commands)).
+This will connect to the Pi over ethernet in *command line mode*, thus you will have to issue commands (specified in [Commands](##Commands)).

 If using *command line mode* is undesirable, run `python3 mach.py -gui <addr>` in order to initiate *GUI* mode.
 You can begin a GUI instance on your machine by running `python3 gui.py <port>` where `port` is the number supplied by the `mach.py` instance.
 This GUI negates the use of the command line interface for easier use, and can be seen below: